james-prior/pillar-kata-roman-numeral-calculator/README.md

         numeral, but not to parse or convert it.

-        For Python, I don't know which approach I like more, that of python-3-regex-parsing-groups or this
+        For Python, I don't know which approach I like more, that of python-3-regex-parsing-groups or of
-        in python-6-sum-generator-regex-only-validate.
+        python-6-sum-generator-regex-only-validate.

 ## C library: